 For details on cost of attendance go to the Tuition section under the Admissions tab.

-If you are unable to attend all or any of the sessions, don’t worry!
-There will be many other opportunities to learn more about the process and about Brooklyn Law.
-If you are in New York, please stop by for a visit.
-Free free to email us to set up an appointment at any time.
+If you are unable to attend this session, there will be other opportunities to learn about the LL.M. program and about Brooklyn Law School.
+Please email us to set up an appointment at any time.